haoyuhu/sentence-tokenization/README.md

 # sentence-tokenization

 Simple tool for tokenizing sentences, for **BERT** or other **NLP preprocessing**.
-You can divide the content of sentences and paragraphs into word-level content.
+You can split the content of sentences and paragraphs into word-level content.

 ## Usage

 ### BasicTokenizer

-Simply divide sentence to words and punctuation based on **whitespace**.
+Simply split sentence to words and punctuation based on **whitespace**.

 ```javascript
 const tokenizers = require('./tokenizers');